seraphinush-gaming/tera-mysterium/content/en/activities/mystery-merchant.en.md

 | Helkan District | Hecurn |
 | Val Kaeli | Locarnum |

+TERA NA v106.02 : Wandering Merchants spawn in all channels.

 ### Mystery Merchant : Starc
 Starc is a special Wandering Merchant that sells Mystery Merchant Coins.
 Starc spawns 5 minutes before a City Merchant opens, and the merchant's spawn is announced by a global system message.
 Mystery Merchant Coin costs 3,210 Gold each, and is **account-base limited** to 3 Mystery Merchant Coins.

+TERA NA v106.02 : Mystery Merchant Starc spawns in all channels.

 ### Mystery Merchant Coin